MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-pdf.md

 # [Power BI Desktop](#tab/powerbi-desktop)

 ## Export to PDF from Power BI Desktop
-The process for exporting a report from Power BI Desktop to PDF is similar to the Power BI service process described earlier.
+The process for exporting a report from Power BI Desktop to PDF is similar to the Power BI service process.
 There are only a few differences:

 * In Desktop, select **File** > **Export** > **Export to PDF**.